 On May 28, 2013 Sakima (Rumsey X Gradus 356) was born.
 He was my next stage in breeding my dream horse.
 He is a Gypsian, a fairly rare breed and a lovely example of the best of two breeds.
 I sold Sakima September 2015 to his best friend and he now lives right around the corner.

 Over the years I have been very privileged to be the companion of many dogs and cats.
-Currently Storm, a GSD/Rotti 8 months old, Bear a 2 year old GSD and Cersei a Giant Schnauzer now 9 live with me, plus four cats.
+Currently Storm, a GSD/Rotti, and Bear a GSD.
 Each four legged has a different personality and creates a lot of fun and laughter for me and my friends.